mooffie/mc/src/lua/doc/WHY.md

 - Programming: You can't use variables or conditional sections.

 An extension language solves these problems because configuration then is executable code.
-Whatever can be done with code applies to configuration as well.
+Whatever can be done in code applies to configuration as well.

 <!-- --------------------------------------------------------------------- -->